School Supplies

 What is Mathematics, Statistics, and Finance?

 The EngSci Mathematics, Statistics, and Finance major (MSF) teaches the theory behind the financial instruments and markets that impact our global economy, giving students a strong background in using engineering mathematics to tackle problems in any domain.
 The first of its kind in Canada, MSF provides students with the mathematical, statistical, and engineering tools they need to be successful in many industries.
-These include consulting engineering, finance, the public sector, energy, mining, insurance, banking, aerospace, supply chain management, risk management, manufacturing, and more!
+These include consulting engineering, finance, the public sector, energy, mining, insurance, banking, aerospace, supply chain management, risk management, manufacturing, and more.

-Course themes include mathematics and statistics (including probability, stochastic processes, statistical computation, econometrics), finance and financial engineering (including economics, option pricing, portfolio optimization, real options), and computation (including numerical methods, optimization, Monte Carlo methods, and partial differential equations).
+Course themes include mathematics and statistics (including probability, stochastic processes, statistical computation, and econometrics), finance and financial engineering (including economics, option pricing, portfolio optimization, and real options), and computation (including numerical methods, optimization, Monte Carlo methods, and partial differential equations).
 MSF courses are taught by professors in U of T’s Departments of Mechanical & Industrial Engineering and Chemical Engineering & Applied Chemistry in cooperation with the Department of Statistics, the Department of Mathematics, and the Rotman School of Management.

 Photo by Dylan Calluy on Unsplash